SummerSlam (1999)

 The 1999 SummerSlam was the 12th annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on August 22, 1999, at the Target Center in Minneapolis, Minnesota.
 Nine matches were contested at the event.

 Production

 Background

-SummerSlam is an annual pay-per-view (PPV), produced every summer by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
-The 1999 event was the 12th event in the SummerSlam chronology and was scheduled to be held on August 22, 1999, at the Target Center in Minneapolis, Minnesota.
+The 1999 event was the 12th SummerSlam and was scheduled to be held on August 22, 1999, at the Target Center in Minneapolis, Minnesota.